 - Members of the Modernisation Committees can use this site to access information about your meetings, work packages, etc.

 The UNECE High-Level Group for the Modernisation of Statistical Production and Services Official Statistics (HLG-MOS) was set up by the Bureau of the Conference of European Statisticians (CES) in 2010 to oversee and coordinate international work relating to statistical modernisation.
 It promotes standards-based modernisation of official statistics.
-It reports to the CES and received its mandate from this body.

 Who is in the HLG-MOS?